Frequently Asked Questions

 How does the CADRE selection process work with the districts?

 It is best to apply to the CADRE Project and the districts at approximately the same time.
 UNO will verify you have met the criteria for CADRE (cumulative GPA of 3.0 or higher).
 The districts will receive a weekly update of CADRE candidates (December through March) and are solely responsible for screening and selecting CADRE Teachers.
 You can increase your chances of being selected by applying early to all participating CADRE districts.

-Approximately 95% of teachers are hired by their CADRE district.
+Approximately 95% of teachers recieve a contract at the end of their CADRE experience.
 However, CADRE Teachers are under no obligation to remain with a district beyond the CADRE year.
 It is important to keep in mind that CADRE is a probationary year and viewed as a nine month interview with the school district.